 - Disputes pertaining to ownership, such as an unknown heir

 Say you buy a property from a deceased person’s estate, and an unknown heir later makes a claim that they own the property and that it was improperly sold to you.
-The title search process would have likely turned up evidence of the heir before the transaction closed, but if not, title insurance would help cover costs related to settling the heir’s claim.
+The title search process would have likely turned up evidence of the heir before the transaction closed.
+If not, title insurance would help cover costs related to settling the heir’s claim.

 How much does title insurance cost?

-Title insurance is a one-time premium that averages between 0.50 percent and 1 percent of the home’s value.
-Title insurance may or may not be regulated in your state, so prices can vary.
+Title insurance is a one-time premium that averages between 0.50 percent and 1 percent of the home’s value, but prices can vary by state.
 The premium is usually paid at closing.

 Do you need title insurance?

-Most mortgage lenders require homebuyers to purchase title insurance, but only a specific type of policy that protects the lender, not the buyer.
-This is known as lender’s title insurance.
+Mortgage lenders almost always require homebuyers to purchase a lender’s title insurance policy.
 To protect yourself from having to be responsible for title issues, you have the option to purchase owner’s title insurance, which is separate from the lender’s policy.